We have a white kitchen and blue island combination in our home – and it recently got a few updates! A refreshed post is overdue around here.

 Chandelier | White Table | Gray Chairs

 Something I would have done differently here: it bugs me that the ends of the cabinets are not finished.
 The sides of the island are, and I feel like this should be the same as the cabinetry.
-We are going to be fixing this ourselves as it’s a small detail that could look great!
+Just a touch of trim to make the kitchen feel more high end!

 We used quartz around our entire house for all the countertops.
 Quartz is a material partially man-made and part natural stone.
 Oh my gosh, I have been SO happy that we used these durable countertops!